A 14-Week Journey of Self Discovery:

 Autobiographical Therapeutic Performance

-In addition to the group process, work individually with a trained Acts of Witness Therapist / Director to help you shape your theatre piece—fee negotiable based on need and budget
+In addition to the group process, work individually with a trained Acts of Witness Therapist / Director who will help you shape your theatre piece—fee negotiable based on need and budget

 Living Arts Counseling Center